The Galway Races 2013

-This is probably a debatable point but as a National Hunt fan I prefer the longer race which allow a horse overcome a bad start and where one doesn’t have to take the draw into consideration.
+This is probably a debatable point but as a National Hunt fan, I prefer the longer race which allows a horse to overcome a bad start and where one doesn’t have to take the draw into consideration.

-Hope some of these help and one final pointer – if you are having a drink do most of your punting first – doing the two together is a sure way to the poor house!!
+Hope some of this helps and one final pointer – if you are having a drink do most of your punting first – doing the two together is a sure way to the poor house!!